-Fig. 4: Installation examples For accessories see Page 18, chapter 7.
+Fig. 3: Examples of installation For accessories, see Chap.
+7.

-- 1 Extension cable mounting screw can be ordered via order code or as an accessory - 2 Terminal housing can be ordered via order code or as an accessory - 3 Extension cable bending radius > 120 mm (4.72 in) - 4 Mounting clamp can be ordered via order code or as an accessory - 5 Extension cable up to 300 m (384 ft) - 6 Guide tube - 7 Additional weight can be ordered as an accessory - 8 Protection cap
+- I Extension cable mounting screw can be ordered as an accessory - 2 Terminal box can be ordered as an accessory - 3 Extension cable bending radius > 120 mm - 4 Mounting clamp can be ordered as an accessory - 5 Extension cable - 6 Guide tube for FMX167 - 7 Additional weight can be ordered as an accessory - 8 Protection cap

-- A sideways movement of the level probe can lead to measuring errors.
-Therefore install the probe at a point free from flow and turbulence, or use a guide tube.
-The internal diameter of the guide tube should be at least 1 mm (0.04 in) bigger than the outer diameter of the selected FMX167. - The cable must end in a dry room or in a proper terminal box.
-The terminal box from Endress+Hauser provides optimum humidity and climatic protection and is suitable for outdoor installation. - Protective cap: to avoid mechanical damage to the measuring cell, the device is provided with a protective cap, which should not be removed during transport and installation. - After shortening of the cable, the filter must be re-fitted on the pressure compensation hose.
+- Cable length - Customer-specific length in meters or feet. - Limited cable length when performing installation with freely suspended device with extension cable mounting screw or mounting clamp, as well as for FM/CSA approval: max.
+300 m/ 984 ft. - Sideways movement of the level probe can result in measuring errors.
+For this reason, install the probe at a point free from flow and turbulence, or use a guide tube.
+The internal diameter of the guide tube should be at least 1 mm larger than the outer diameter of the selected FMX167. - The cable must end in a dry room or a suitable terminal box.
+The terminal box from Endress+Hauser provides optimum humidity and climatic protection and is suitable for outdoor installation.

+- Protection cap: The device is provided with a protection cap to prevent mechanical damage to the measuring cell.
+This cap should not be removed during the transportation and installation process. - Endress+Hauser recommends using twisted, shielded cables for any further wiring.